 Unused_Terminal_Termination rules:

-This optional subparameter defines the termination that is to be applied by the EDA tool during simulation to the Terminals of any IBIS-ISS subcircuit or Touchstone networks that are not being used in the [Begin Interconnect Model]/[End Interconnect Model] group.
+This optional subparameter defines the termination that is to be applied by the EDA tool during simulation to the Terminals of any IBIS-ISS subcircuit or Touchstone network that is not being used in the [Begin Interconnect Model]/[End Interconnect Model] group.
 The subparameter name shall be followed by a single integer argument greater than zero on the same line.
 The argument shall be separated from the subparameter name by the “=” character.
 The subparameter name, “=” character, and argument may optionally be separated by whitespace.

-If this subparameter is present, the EDA should connect the unused Terminals to GND through a resistor with the value of resistance in ohms provided in the argument.
+If this subparameter is present, the EDA tool should connect the unused Terminals to GND through a resistor with the value of resistance in ohms provided in the argument.

 If this parameter is not defined and File_IBIS-ISS is present, then the EDA tool should connect the unused Terminals to GND through a 1 megaohm or larger resistor (the exact value used shall be reported to the user by the EDA tool).
 If File_TS is present, then the EDA tool should connect the unused Terminals to GND through a resistor with the Touchstone file’s reference resistance for the corresponding Terminal.